You Deserve Design Magazine Worthy Roof Shingles For Your Home.AffordableBuilt to LastGuaranteed Quality

 - Roofs that are facing the south will usually be exposed to more sunlight subsequently meaning a relatively shorter lifespan.

 - Roofs installed over other existing ones usually have a relatively shorter lifespan.
 Most building codes allow two shingle roof layers hence the multiple-layer.
 However, although it seems a reasonable cost saver, it is nonetheless extremely costly in the long term.
 Especially since the dump and tear-off fees double when it is eventually time for a replacement or repair.
-We recommend tearing the original layer off before installing a new layer of shingles.
+We recommend tearing the original layer off before installing a new layer.

 - As expected, higher quality roofs have a longer lifespan with the economic types having a relatively shorter one.
 When it comes to roofs, you pay for what you get.